 On The Ground in Mongolia

-Each summer 45+ competitors thunder away from the Mongol Derby start line on a 1000 kilometer journey that never fails to capture the imagination of participants and spectators alike.
+Each summer 45+ competitors thunder away from the Mongol Derby start line on a 1,000 kilometre journey that never fails to capture the imagination of participants and spectators alike.
 Eyes around the world are glued to screens, following the action, sharing in the triumphs and tribulations of the competitors.

 Herders: The Backbone of the Derby

 Each Derby relies upon the hospitality and “horse-pitality” of the nomadic herding families who provide the horsepower that underpins the entire operation.
-The Derby accesses a whopping 1500 horses each year, and these equine superstars are distributed amongst the 28-ish urtuus (horse stations) across the 1000 kilometer course.
+The Derby accesses a whopping 1,500 horses each year, and these equine superstars are distributed amongst the 28-ish urtuus (horse stations) across the 1000 kilometre course.
 Each urtuu is manned by a herding family, or in some cases multiple families who join together to provide the horses for one urtuu.
-Raising livestock is the bread and butter for these families; they tend their herds of horses, sheep, goats, and occasionally yaks, moving from pasture to pasture in a vast land where fences are the exception more than the rule.
+Raising livestock is these families’ bread and butter; they tend their herds of horses, sheep, goats and occasionally yaks, moving from pasture to pasture in a vast land where fences are the exception more than the rule.

 Our veteran herder Ser-Od Nyambuun and his family will be one of the hosts for next year.
 His family has hosted the most Derbies: six times since 2009.
 Ser-Od is a famous horse trainer in the area and his racehorses are known far and wide across Mongolia.
-You only need look inside his ger for proof, as his ger is full of gold medals and prizes from various horse races over the years.
+You only need look inside his ger for proof: stuffed full of gold medals and prizes from various horse races over the years.
 He runs his home and horse station like a true general – very organised – and with the help of his son Bysa the horses are always in tip top shape.
-Like most Mongolians, he is a great host who is gregarious and generous with Mongolia’s famous ice breaker- VODKA.
+Like most Mongolians, he is a great host who is gregarious and generous with Mongolia’s famous ice breaker – vodka.
 His wife is an amazing cook – the dumplings here are not to be missed.
 Their home is nestled in a unique area, home to deer and desert alike.
 You’ll know when you’re getting close when the giant sand dunes start to appear just beyond the river.
 The competitors who are lucky enough to pass through Ser-Od’s urtuu will experience scenery and hospitality they won’t forget.